Bruce Anstey: Superbike TT

 After a check up at Noble's Hospital, Douglas, he was passed fit to compete in the opening Superbike race on Saturday 4 June.
-Despite his injuries, Anstey came home in a respectable 8th place on board the Honda RC213V-S.
+Despite his injuries, Anstey came home in 8th place on board the Honda RC213V-S.

 Supersport (Race 1)

-Still evidently feeling the effects of the injuries sustained during the Practice Week, Anstey managed to hold station within the top 10 for the first two laps of the opening Supersport 600 race.
+Anstey remained within the top 10 for the first two laps of the opening Supersport 600 race.
 However, following the pit stops at the end of lap 2 he subsequently retired on lap 3 at Ballacraine.

 Superstock TT

 Later, on 6 June, Anstey lined up on the Glencrutchery Road for the afternoon race, the Superstock TT.
-Again riding in significant discomfort he retired at the TT Grandstand at the end of the opening lap.
+He retired at the TT Grandstand at the end of the opening lap.

 Supersport (Race 2) & TT Zero

 A rest day during race week combined with a spell at the Isle of Man's hyperbaric chamber paid dividends for Anstey.
-Notably improved form followed when he took 5th place in the Junior TT, followed by victory in the TT Zero, his first triumph in that particular category.
+He took 5th place in the Junior TT, followed by victory in the TT Zero, his first triumph in that particular category.
 Although trailing at Ballaugh Bridge to Mugen teammate John McGuinness, Anstey took the lead after McGuinness had stopped to make adjustments, leading home William Dunlop and Jamie Hamilton.